Gesee-y/Cruise.jl/README.md

 - **Backend Freedom**: SDL, GLFW, WGPU… pick your renderer and your style.
 - **Full Julia Power**: REPL-driven dev, live code injection, and JIT-level speed.

 ## What does Cruise represent ?

-I was kind of surprised when I realized that Cruise has a double impact:

-- An ambitious Julia game engine.
-- An ambitious African game engine.

-Not only is it a big plus for the Julia ecosystem, but also a demonstration that Africa can produce massive and complex industry-grade tools.

 Making a game is a long and tortuous journey with many ups and downs.
 Building a game engine is often a necessary step, but it's easy to lose the desire to make the actual game.